AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 <http://www.aalto.fi/en/about/contact/services/it/policies/>`__.
 Heavy non-interactive computational use is not allowed (basically, don't script stuff to run in the background when you are not around.
 If you are using this service is person, it is OK).
+For research computing, see :doc:`../triton/index`.